{{selectedAlertBand.alertDescription}}

 The partnership has committed to:

-Below are our Get River Positive commitments - showcasing the tangible ways we’ll be playing our part to prevent harm to UK rivers and ensure they can thrive.
+Below are our Get River Positive commitments.
+Showcasing the tangible ways we’ll be playing our part to prevent harm to UK rivers and ensure they can thrive.

 Our Get River Positive commitments are among many important drivers for our work on water resources and wastewater management.
-Our pledges will be fully reflected in critical plans and programmes, including those for Water Resources Management, Drainage and Wastewater Management, Pollution Incident Reduction, and for the Water Industry National Environment Programme.
+Our pledges will be fully reflected in critical plans and programmes.
+Including those for Water Resources Management, Drainage and Wastewater Management, Pollution Incident Reduction, and for the Water Industry National Environment Programme.

 Get River Positive commitment | What we’re doing at Anglian Water |